wbstkr/gml_compiler/README.md

 # Webby's GML Unpacker

 Editing long `.gml` files can be daunting, especially without using gm82.
 Webby's GML Unpacker simplifies this process by unpacking `.gml` files into a folder of separate scripts, making them easier to manage.
-Once you've made your edits, you can seamlessly recompile them back into the original `.gml` file.
+Once you've made your edits, you can seamlessly repack them back into the original `.gml` file.

 This tool provides both a graphical user interface (GUI) and a command-line interface (CLI) to streamline working with GameMaker Language (GML) script files.